• Menu

 Closure

-On July 25, 2017, the hotel installed an air conditioner chiller without electrical permits and was ordered the previous week to stop using it.
-They continued using it resulting in faulty wiring catching fire.
-According to reports, the sprinkler system in the electrical room was activated and it was the only room damaged.
+On July 25, 2017, the hotel installed an air conditioner chiller without electrical permits, and it was ordered the previous week to stop using it.
+They continued using it, resulting in faulty wiring catching fire.
+According to reports, the sprinkler system in the electrical room was activated, and it was the only room damaged.
 No smoke or fire got into the guest areas or rooms.
 Nonetheless, guests were forced to evacuate and were relocated to nearby hotels as the electrical system needed extensive repairs.
 The hotel has been shut down since then.
-Two months later, the building sustained further damages during Hurricane Irma.
+Two months later, the building sustained further damage during Hurricane Irma.
 Those damages were amplified due to illegal work done on the roof of the building without a construction permit.

 While the city hoped that future building plans would be the same as the old hotel, that is simply not the case.
 Plans are being made for the land to be sold to billionaire developer and Miami Dolphins owner Stephen Ross.
-He plans to build a much taller, luxury condo hotel designed by architect Frank Gehry.
+He had made plans to build a much taller, luxury condo hotel designed by architect Frank Gehry, but due to the planned towers exceeding current city height codes, the proposal, placed on the November 8, 2022, ballot, was voted against by residents.

-Author’s Note: Throughout the entire process, the city and the owners have proved unfaithful to not only their promises but also to the urgency needed to demolish the structure.
-This is considering the fact that much of the structure remains standing near the end of the 2022 hurricane season when the owners claimed that the structure needed to be demolished before the season even started.
-The city has also gone along with the owners’ plans despite pleas for preservationists.
+Author’s Note: Throughout the entire process, the city and the owners have proved unfaithful not only to their promises but also to the urgency needed to demolish the structure.
+This is considering the fact that much of the structure remains standing near the end of the 2022 hurricane season, when the owners claimed that the structure needed to be demolished before the season even started.
+The city has also gone along with the owners’ plans despite pleas from preservationists.
 Preservationists lost, unfortunately.

 Photo Gallery